anjalisilva/IntroductionToR/README.md

     * *Using PostgreSQL, AWS, and Shiny*, Apress.

 ## Schedule*
 *Schedule may be modified as needed, and learners will be informed.
 Course will be taught using R version 4.2.0 and RStudio Desktop version 2022.02.2.
 All times in Eastern Standard Time (EST).
+Tutorials will be lead by the TA.

 | Date                                  	| Topics, Learning Goals, and Course Slides                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                        	|
 |---------------------------------------	|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------	|